-Please clip on link below for an informative Anxiety Training or watch the video here:
+Please click on link below for an informative Anxiety Training or watch the video here:

 Tips for Anxiety Coaches

 1. Do not reassure someone who is anxious or has OCD.
 Validate their uncomfortable feelings and help them to tolerate them without solving the problem.

 2. Remember that panic and anxiety are normal bodily reactions and are not harmful.

 3. Be a cheerleader!
 Convince them that they can tolerate the anxiety feelings or OCD thoughts without doing anything to feel better.
 You know, and they will learn that the anxiety will eventually decrease.

 4. Challenge him/her to feel worse.
 If they can look at a spider, can they also touch the spider?